Sequential Quadratic Optimization for Solving Expectation Equality Constrained Stochastic Optimization Problems: Convergence Properties and Complexity Analysis

 for a given tolerance $\varepsilon > 0$.
 A natural approach to achieve this is to leverage~\eqref{eq.linear_system_true} and Lemma~\ref{lem.model_reduction_suff_large_true}, which connect the stationary measure in~\eqref{eq:p-sketch-goal} with $\Delta l(X_k,\cT,\nabla f(X_k), c(X_k), \nabla c(X_k)^T, D_k)$ whenever $\cT \in (0, \cT_k^{\trial}]$.
 However, since $\cT_k^{\trial}$ is always inaccessible, we instead rely on the stochastic merit parameter $\bar\cT_k$, at the cost of introducing an additional \textit{``noise''} term.
-By further connecting the model reduction quantity with the bounded expected cumulative changes in the merit function, we will establish the following chain of inequalities
+By further connecting the model reduction quantity with the bounded expected cumulative changes in the merit function, we will show that the following chain of inequalities are satisfied at all iterates: